1st Cavalry Regiment (United States): War on Terror

 In April 2003, 1st Squadron, 1st Cavalry and other regimentally affiliated units of the 1st Armored Division moved to Kuwait to begin staging for the Operation Iraqi Freedom.
-In March 2003, The Squadron conducted a Relief in Place of 3-7 Cavalry (3ID) in Baghdad and assumed operations.
-The Air Cavalry Troops of the Squadron (D, E, & F) were attached to 1st Battalion (Attack), 501st Aviation in order to provide Reconnaissance and Security to the entirety of forces in an around the greater Baghdad area.
+In March 2003, the Squadron conducted a Relief in Place of 3-7 Cavalry (3ID) in Baghdad and assumed operations.
+The Air Cavalry Troops of the Squadron (D, E, & F) were attached to 1st Battalion (Attack), 501st Aviation in order to provide reconnaissance and security to forces in and around the greater Baghdad area.
 Troop H, Brigade Reconnaissance Troop (a separate but regimentally affiliated unit) and the Squadron, along with infantry and reconnaissance elements from Co.
-A, 3rd Battalion, 124th Infantry conducted reconnaissance and security operations in and around Baghdad for the next 16 months (due to an involuntary extension imposed on them two weeks prior to their scheduled flight home at the 12-month mark).
+A, 3rd Battalion, 124th Infantry, conducted reconnaissance and security operations in and around Baghdad for the next 16 months (due to an involuntary extension imposed on them two weeks prior to their scheduled flight home at the 12-month mark).
 The Air Cavalry Troops earned the Meritorious Unit Commendation medal, the Presidential Unit Citation, and the Valorous Unit Award for their contributions.

-From March 2007-May 2008 3-1 Cavalry deployed with 3-3ID East of Bagdad at FOB Hammer in support of President Bush's "Surge".
+From March 2007 to May 2008, 3-1 Cavalry deployed with 3-3ID East of Bagdad at FOB Hammer in support of President Bush's "Surge".

-From September 2008 – September 2009, 5-1 Cavalry was deployed to the eastern Diyala Governorate in Iraq.
+From September 2008 to September 2009, 5-1 Cavalry was deployed to the eastern Diyala Governorate in Iraq.

-From April 2011–April 2012, 5-1 Cavalry deployed to Kandahar Province in Afghanistan in support of Operation Enduring Freedom.
+From April 2011 to April 2012, 5-1 Cavalry deployed to Kandahar Province in Afghanistan in support of Operation Enduring Freedom.

 In April 2012, 8-1 Cavalry deployed to Afghanistan with 2nd Stryker Brigade Combat Team, 2nd Infantry Division.
 Operations primarily took place throughout western and northern Kandahar Province.
 The squadron redeployed to Joint Base Lewis McChord in January 2013.